kamran-hassan/Learning-Docker-Kubernestes/DataStorageUsingVolums/Readme.md

 docker run -d --name voltest2 -v myvol:/app nginx:latest

 Now we can to app folder and we can see the volume Data

+Volume also I have to create a shared data between Containers